Parliamentary Internship for the Environment

 About the Internship

-Now entering its seventh year, the PIE program offers outstanding young leaders, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
-Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) or Senator with a proven record of environmental leadership.
+Now entering its eighth year, the Parliamentary Internship for the Environment (PIE) program offers outstanding young leaders, aged 18-30, the opportunity to work and learn alongside some of Canada’s most prominent environmental leaders in Parliament.
+Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) or Senator with a proven record of environmental leadership and work.
 Reflecting ELC's commitment to nonpartisanship, host MPs come from every major national party.

 We offer two specialized streams of the program.